Two Lanes of Freedom

-Two Lanes of Freedom is the twelfth studio album by American country music singer Tim McGraw.
-It was released February 5, 2013, as his first album for Big Machine Records following 20 years with Curb Records.
+Two Lanes of Freedom is the twelfth studio album by the American country music singer Tim McGraw.
+It was released on February 5, 2013, as his first album for Big Machine Records following twenty years with Curb Records.
 He co-produced the album with Byron Gallimore, the producer of his previously released albums.
 The album includes the singles "Truck Yeah", "One of Those Nights", "Highway Don't Care" with Taylor Swift and "Southern Girl".

 Background

 McGraw told The Boot writer Beville Dunkerley about the lawsuit that allowed him to end his decades-long contract with Curb Records and the making of the album.
 "Nothing good happens from anything without concentrating on what you do musically,...
 All this other stuff you can't do anything about...You can't make people do the things that you think are right, but you can make your music the way you want to make your music and that's what I concentrate on."
 Of his "mindset" behind the album, he said, "There's something special about this record to me, in the optimism that it has,...I'm looking forward to more stuff than I've ever had happen before; there's more ahead of me than behind me.
 I feel like I've grabbed another gear."
 He added what he sees in his future as a music artist, "I don't think I'm anywhere close to doing the things I want to do.
 There's so much more ahead of me, and I have a lot of room to get better...
 Sonically, there's a freshness to this record and a drive behind it that is new to me and headed in a different place.
 But I won't know that until I go into the studio for the next record and see where it takes me."